 Even though the crowds have gone, the ocean never stops.
 There’s no better rush than charging into the waves with a board under your arm when the tide’s just right and the water’s all yours.
 Now you can try all your fancy moves with room to manoeuvre.
 Most beaches aren’t manned by lifeguards in winter and sea temperatures are on the cool side, so get yourself a good wetsuit and check tide times.
 After that it’s playtime for you and those big rollers.
 For winter surf stays, choose beachside accommodation in Harlyn or Trevone.

-Walking the trail at fairy-like Golitha Falls, near Bodmin Moor, visitors marvel as the River Fowey runs over stones through dense woodland.
-In the rainy season, you can expect an emptier wood and a more impressive cascade thanks to a bigger volume of water making its way through the well-worn channels.
+Walking the trail at fairy-like Golitha Falls, near Bodmin Moor, you can marvel at the River Fowey running over stones through dense woodland.
+In the rainy season, you can expect an emptier woodland and a more impressive cascade, thanks to a bigger volume of water making its way through the well-worn channels.
 There are two trails to explore, both of which take less than an hour for an average-paced walker.
 Look out for carpets of fern and moss, and savour being in the heart of nature.

 Watching the clouds roll in from a high, windswept point is never more romantic than on one of Cornwall’s misty moors or stormy cliffs.
 Bodmin Moor’s romantic and tufty terrain is busy in summer, but winter months reveal its rugged side, and give walkers space to breathe.
 Aim for one of the iconic granite landmarks like Rough Tor or Brown Willy.
 Once you’ve scrambled to the top, Cornwall is spread out in all her beauty below.
 If it’s too misty to see much, you’ll know it’s time to return to the warmth of your holiday home.